Justin Turner Player Props: Red Sox vs. Mets

-Justin Turner -- hitting .351 in his past 10 games -- will be in action for the Boston Red Sox versus the New York Mets, with Kodai Senga on the mound, on July 21 at 7:10 PM ET.
+The Boston Red Sox, including Justin Turner and his .622 slugging percentage over his past 10 games, battle starter Max Scherzer and the New York Mets at Fenway Park, Saturday at 7:10 PM ET.

-In his last game, he collected three RBI (going 1-for-4 with a home run) against the Athletics.
+In his most recent game, he racked up three RBI (going 1-for-4 with a home run) against the Athletics.

 Justin Turner Game Info & Props vs. the Mets